 [R.O.
 2006 §535.030; Ord.
 No. 1872 §1, 6-20-1995; Ord.
 No. 3478 §2, 12-18-2014]

 Land To Which This Chapter Applies.
 This Chapter shall apply to all lands within the jurisdiction of the City of Fenton, Missouri, identified as numbered and unnumbered A Zones and AE Zones, on the Flood Insurance Rate Maps (FIRMs) for St. Louis County on map panels 29189C0311K, 29189C0312K, 29189C0313K, 29189C0314K, 29189C0316K, 29189C0318K, and 29189C0319K dated February 4, 2015, as amended, and any future revisions thereto.
 In all areas covered by this Chapter, no development shall be permitted except through the issuance of a floodplain development permit, granted by the Board of Aldermen or its duly designated representative under such safeguards and restrictions as the Board of Aldermen or the designated representative may reasonably impose for the promotion and maintenance of the general welfare, health of the inhabitants of the community, and as specifically noted in Section 515.050.

 Floodplain Administrator.
-The Project/Code Enforcement Manager is hereby designated as the official Floodplain Administrator under this Chapter (hereinafter "Floodplain Administrator").
+The Maintenance Worker III/Project Management is hereby designated as the official Floodplain Administrator under this Chapter (hereinafter "Floodplain Administrator").